MaayanLab/clustergrammer/docs/index.rst

 Clustergrammer is an interactive web-based tool for visualizing high-dimensional data as hierarchically clustered heatmaps.
 The front-end is built using D3.js and back-end calculations are done using Python.

+The easiest way to use Clustergrammer is to upload a file with your matrix of data to the `Clustergrammer web application`_.
+Please read the :doc:`getting_started` guide for more information.

 Interactive Demo
 ----------------
 Press play or interact with the demo below: